 The Mile High Trail in Denver's largest park follows a full 5K-route (3.1-mile), and tracks along the city's 5280 contour line - so you're exercising at exactly a mile high!

 The Anschutz Family Sky Terrace in the Denver Museum of Nature & Science offers unparalleled views of The Mile High City.
 See well above the trees in City Park with the downtown skyline and the capitol dome in the distance.
 On a clear day, you will see views from Mt.
 Evans to Longs Peak.
 The best time to go is a cloudless morning when the Museum opens for the day.

 Enjoy breathtaking views of Mile High City and the surrounding Rocky Mountains from atop Hyatt Regency Denver at Peaks Lounge.
 This sophisticated Denver bar provides the perfect backdrop for sophisticated gatherings and special occasions.
 Celebrate a job well done with a bottle of wine or champagne from the Peaks' extensive collection.
 Top off an evening out with a succulent dessert and Irish Coffee or try one of the Wine and Cheese Flights.

-Take your car up the road to the summit of Mount Evans - the highest paved auto road in North America, climbing to 14,260 feet above sea level.
+Take your car up the road to the summit of Mount Blue Sky, the highest paved auto road in North America, climbing to 14,260 feet above sea level.
 Echo Lake is a delightful mountain park with picnic benches, lake fishing, and views of snowcapped peaks.

 Trail Ridge Road in Rocky Mountain National Park is the highest continuous motorway in the United States, climbing to a maximum elevation of 12,183 feet, with more than eight miles snaking across tundra, high above the treeline at 11,000 feet.
 The views throughout the drive are incomparable: At Milner Pass, motorists cross the Continental Divide.
 Trail Ridge Road is generally accessible only from May to September due to snow